St Peters, New South Wales: Transport

 The Princes Highway is a major arterial road in southern Sydney.
 It has its origins in St Peters at the intersection with King Street and Sydney Park Road.
-Also located at this intersection is St Peters railway station which is served by trains on the Bankstown Line of the Sydney Trains network.
-City-bound trains arrive approximately every fifteen minutes in peak hour, and take about seven minutes to reach Central station.
+Also located at this intersection is St Peters railway station which is serviced by either the Airport & South Line or the Eastern Suburbs & Illawarra Line of the Sydney Trains network.
 Transit Systems and Transdev John Holland routes service St Peters including the Kogarah bound 422 from Railway Square and the Coogee bound 370 from Glebe Point.

 A major road interchange, the St Peters Interchange, occupies the eastern part of the suburb, built as part of the WestConnex project.
 The interchange occupies a large part of the old tip site, a site larger than the entire residential part of the suburb.
 The eastern end of the M8 Motorway emerges at the interchange.
 By 2023 the interchange will also provide connections to western Sydney via the M4-M5 Link tunnel and to Sydney Airport via the Sydney Gateway.